Art & Design

 What will be studied:

 Alongside building these observational skills which can be applied to all aspects of school life as well as in the field of Art, we aim to give students an understanding of the breadth of different media, including watercolours and clay, developing their skills in using these mediums.
-We offer different progression routes at Key Stage 4, including GCSE Art which develops students’ fine Art skills to the more contemporary BTEC Art and Design where you could develop an interest in areas such as Digital Art, Graphics and photography.
+At Key Stage 4 we offer GCSE Art which develops students’ fine Art skills.

 We incorporate different artists, both contemporary and classic, linked to the theme we are studying.
 This gives students a wider understanding of the art world and often helps to inspire their own work.
 We aim to inspire our students for their own personal development as well as broadening their cultural understanding and people’s place in the environment.
 Art is not just a subject of study in school.
 It enriches all of us, opening our minds to the world of possibilities and our understanding of people.

 Key Stage 4

 GSCE Art & Design

 Art and Design is both a form of communication and a means of expression of ideas and feelings.
 It is a language that can complement literary, mathematical, scientific and factually based subjects.
 It is especially concerned with the development processes involved in visual perception and aesthetic experiences.
 Art and Design encourages creativity through self- expression, use of the imagination, conceptual thinking, and powers of observation, analytical abilities and practical skills.
 The subject can give great personal joy.